ersilia-os/ersilia/README.md

 Please see the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/) for more examples and detailed explanations.

+## Troubleshooting
+Python 3.12 Compatibility
+For systems running Python 3.12 , the setuptools library is required for fetching models.
+The ModelFetcher class automatically verifies the presence of setuptools and installs it if necessary.
+If the installation fails, ensure pip is properly configured or install setuptools manually: python -m pip install setuptools

+python3.12 -m venv ersiliatest_env

 ## Contribute

 The Ersilia Model Hub is a Free, Open Source Software and we highly value new contributors.
 There are several ways in which you can contribute to the project: